MicrosoftDocs/microsoft-salescopilot-docs/articles/view-record-details.md

 1. Get the feature enabled, as it is not enabled by default.
 2. Create a connection using Power Apps connectors.
-3. View latest activities from partner applications.
+3. View related records from partner applications.

 ### Get the feature enabled